joshvernon/lonestar-elixir-2020-recap/slides.md

 <div style="text-align:right">-<a href="https://elixir-lang.org/">elixir-lang.org</a></div>

 ## Terms
-- **Elixir**: functional language based on Erlang with Ruby-ish syntax
+- Elixir: functional language based on Erlang with Ruby-ish syntax
-- **Erlang**: functional language invented in the 80s at Ericsson
+- Erlang: functional language invented in the 80s at Ericsson
-- **BEAM**: The VM that Erlang and Elixir run on
+- BEAM: The VM that Erlang and Elixir run on
-- **OTP**: The distribution that includes the BEAM runtime and associated applications and tools
+- OTP: The distribution that includes the BEAM runtime and associated applications and tools

 ## Unique Elixir/OTP Features
 - lightweight processes